-a.
-Suitability of NMEC Methods
+2.1 Suitability of NMEC Methods

-Decision 23-06-055, OP 20 requires that Program Administrators use NMEC or other meter-based savings evaluation methods for new, downstream, resource acquisition, and commercial sector programs eligible to use NMEC rules.
-Since the Private Institutions and Healthcare Program meets these criteria, the Program's total use of NMEC fully satisfies this CPUC requirement.
+Decision 23-06-055, OP 20 requires that Program Administrators use NMEC or other meter-based savings evaluation methods for new, downstream, resource acquisition, and commercial sector programs that are eligible to use NMEC rules.
+Since the Lodging Program meets these criteria, the Program's total use of NMEC fully satisfies this CPUC requirement.

 All else equal, the NMEC approach often delivers more cost-effective projects because all measured savings can be claimed, and the below-code savings are often more cost-effective than those that are above-code or industry standard practice.
 Many implementation methods remove this equivalency by adding expensive interventions (e.g., complicated engineering for Site-Based NMEC or long-term training for SEM).
-The population-based approach allows for the cost-effective treatment of customers at scale.
-This is especially important for SDG&E because its customer base is heavily weighted toward small and medium-sized businesses.
-In addition, the Program will incorporate a tiered incentive structure based on cost-effectiveness, which pays a higher incentive rate for projects that meet cost-effectiveness thresholds.
+The population-based approach allows cost-effective treatment of customers at scale.
+This is especially important for SDG&E because its customer base is heavily weighted towards small and medium-sized businesses.
+In addition, the Program will incorporate a tiered incentive structure based on cost-effectiveness which pays a higher incentive rate for projects that meet cost-effectiveness thresholds.

-The ability to accurately measure energy savings and/or demand reduction at a large non-residential facility using population NMEC methods depends on three key components:
+The ability to accurately measure energy and/or demand savings at a large non-residential facility using population NMEC methods depends on three key components:

-- 1) The effect or signal size The effect size is most easily understood as the percent change in energy use following the intervention.
-It is easier to detect large changes than to identify small ones. - 2) Inherent data volatility or background noise The more volatile the load, the more difficult it is to detect small changes.
-Non-routine events effectively add noise to the data. - 3) The ability to filter out noise or control for volatility Statistical models, baseline techniques, and comparison groups no matter how simple or complex are tools to reduce noise (or unexplained variation) and allow the effect or impact to be more easily detected.
+- 1. The effect or signal size The effect size is most easily understood as the percent change in energy use following the intervention.
+It is easier to detect large changes than to identify small ones. - 2.
+Inherent data volatility or background noise The more volatile the load, the more difficult it is to detect small changes.
+Non-routine events effectively add noise to the data. - 3.
+The ability to filter out noise or control for volatility Statistical models, baseline techniques, and comparison groups no matter how simple or complex are tools to reduce noise (or unexplained variation) and allow the effect or impact to be more easily detected.

 For NMEC programs that focus on residential and/or small commercial (or commercial-like structures), the population of projects is (relatively) large.
 It is easier to precisely estimate average impacts for a large population than for a small population because individual customer behavior patterns "smooth out" and offset individual customer volatility across large populations.
-This will work for smaller customers like medical offices and dentists.
-The GRID-PIH program may have projects at larger facilities (e.g., hospitals, K-12 schools) that are not usually directly comparable to a single comparison facility.
-In those cases, we will utilize a pool of facilities to compare each evaluated GRID-PIH project.
+This will work for smaller customers like /smaller hotels and motels.
+The GRID-Lodging program may have projects at larger facilities (e.g., larger hotels) that are not usually directly comparable to a single comparison facility.
+In those cases, we will utilize a pool of facilities as a comparison to each evaluated GRID-Lodging project.

-The GRID-PIH program targets qualified customers who receive SDG&E electricity and/or natural gas and pay into the Public Purpose Program (PPP) surcharge.
+The GRID-Lodging program targets qualified customers who receive SDG&E electricity and/or natural gas and pay into the Public Purpose Program (PPP) surcharge.

-The following are the requirements for customers to participate in the GRID-PIH program:
+The following are the requirements for customers to participate in the GRID-Lodging program: